Understanding the Seven-Eyed Model and Integrated Developmental Model in Supervision

 🌼 Level 1: The Beginner Stage

-You’re likely feeling unsure, eager, and needing structure.
-Supervision at this stage offers lots of guidance, reassurance, and help understanding your process.
+At this stage, you may feel unsure, eager, and in need of structure.
+Supervision provides guidance, reassurance, and help in understanding your therapeutic process.

 🌷 Level 2: The Growing Stage